chevah/github-hooks-server/README.rst

 `Azure Functions Core Tools
 <https://github.com/Azure/azure-functions-core-tools>`_.

+On Arch Linux, these packages are on the AUR named `azure-cli-bin` and `azure-functions-core-tools-bin`.
+The `azure-cli` package from the official repository did NOT work.

 Also install `pip_tools` (via `pip`) for `pip-compile`, to generate hashes for `requirements.txt`, as a workaround to a `poetry issue <https://github.com/python-poetry/poetry/issues/2060#issuecomment-623737835>`_.